-During 2018, we carried out an in-depth consultation program with the disability sector to explore design changes and resolve non-compliances, within the limitations of the Queensland Rail narrow gauge network.
+During 2018, we carried out an innovative codesign process with the disability sector to explore design changes and resolve non-compliances.

 - reconfiguration of the unisex accessible toilet module to an extended footprint to meet dimensions and improve functionality in line with the Disability Standards for Accessible Public Transport 2002 (DSAPT)

 - adding a second unisex toilet module to all 75 trains to ensure all wheelchair accessible spaces have compliant access to accessible facilities

 - reconfiguration of seating and allocated spaces in both accessible cars

 - increase in the number of priority seats throughout the train

 - additional grab/handrails, and redesign of equipment to make it easier to operate for customers with limited dexterity

 changes to functionality and additional systems for assistance request and information.

 Installation of the upgrades on the first NGR train is now underway.
 All 75 NGR trains will be upgraded and back in passenger service by 2024.

 The accessibility upgrades are being delivered at the Downer rail plant at Maryborough.